YUNTANZA Minsaa (Obi sash Textiles)

-The weaving of this cloth started about the same time as the Yomitanzan Hanaori Fabrics and is similarly characterized by its tropical feel and motifs.
-Production ceased for a time but was revived by elderly people who knew the techniques involved.
+The weaving of this fabric started about the same time as Yomitanzan Hanaori Fabrics and is similarly characterized by a tropical feel and motifs.
+Production ceased for a time, but was revived by elderly people who knew the techniques involved.

-Meaning a narrow obi, minsaa is usually made from a yarn-dyed silk ikat yarn, which is woven up into colorful patterns indicative of tropical taste.
+A minsaa is a narrow obi usually made from a yarn-dyed silk ikat yarn woven into colorful patterns of tropical flair.
 Patterns are often floral and sometimes of a complex ikat type.

 How to make

 Most methods are similar to Yomitanzan Hanaori.
-This also shares weft throwing by hand-shuttle, textiles with monbo or hanasoko and ikat dying.
+Yomitanzan Minsaa also shares weft throwing by hand-shuttle, textiles with monbo or hanasoko and ikat dying.